fNIRS to Measure Treatment Response in Young Children with Fragile X

 First fNIRS Study in Fragile X

-It has been shown that kids with other neurodevelopmental disorders have abnormal fNIRS patterns, but this is the first study to be done in Fragile X. The investigators will see how the fNIRS responses are different from neurotypical children and correlate the responses with EEG changes.
-This is important because we are pushing the limits with EEG especially for young kids. fNIRS could be an even better outcome measure for some children than EEG.
+It has been shown that kids with other neurodevelopmental disorders have abnormal fNIRS patterns, but this is the first study to be done in Fragile X. The investigators will see how the fNIRS responses are different from neurotypical children and correlate the responses with Electroencephalogram (EEG) is a non-invasive way of measuring the brain's electrical activity.
+EEG changes.
+This is important because we are pushing the limits with EEG, especially for young kids. fNIRS could be an even better outcome measure for some children than EEG.

-Dr. Elizabeth Smith is offering this study as an optional add-on for families participating in the NeuroNEXT FX-Learn study at Cincinnati Children’s Hospital.
+Dr. Elizabeth Smith offered this study as an optional add-on for families participating in the NeuroNEXT FX-Learn study at Cincinnati Children’s Hospital.
 FX-Learn is multi-site clinical trial of AFQ056, an mGluR5 negative modulator, in combination with language intervention in young children (ages 3-6 years) with Fragile X.